Skip to content

 Remote controller with labeled controls.

-REMOTE CONTROLLER — rotation, lights, music.
+REMOTE CONTROLLER — rotation, lights, music, thick cord (not pictured here)

 A wired controller handles rotation speed, light power, and the mechanical music mechanism.